The Cathedral in Florence at sunset

 The Bell Tower (Campanile) climb involves 414 steps and offers equally spectacular views with a different perspective of the city and the dome itself.
 Some visitors prefer this option as it’s slightly less crowded and provides better photo opportunities of the cathedral.

-Package Options: You can purchase individual tickets for specific attractions or opt for combination packages that include multiple sites like the Cathedral interior, Museum, Baptistery, and either the Dome or Bell Tower.
+Package Options: You can purchase individual tickets for specific attractions or opt for combination packages that include multiple sites like the cathedral interior, museum, baptistery, and either the dome or bell tower.
 The packages offer better value if you plan to explore the entire complex.

-What to Expect: Both climbs are strenuous with narrow, winding staircases and no elevators.
+Keep In Mind: Both climbs are strenuous with narrow, winding staircases and no elevators.
 The spaces can feel claustrophobic, and there are no restrooms once you begin.

 Book in advance through the official Duomo website to secure your preferred time slot and avoid disappointment.